 Are you sure?

 If I don’t, I know you’d find a way to meet him behind my back.
 So to stop that from happening, I might just allow you to do this.
+I smiled.
+Words were substituted by the tight hug which I gave her.

 After speaking with her, I immediately called up Meghna.
 Meg, ma allowed me to meet with him.
 I could hear the excitement in her voice.
 Really?!